 Intergenerational Focus Groups

-The project conducts focus group discussions in Canada, Estonia and Germany to investigate the intergenerational transmission of memories, historical views, and political attitudes among parents and their offspring.
-In each country, we bring the two generations together to discuss the late Cold War era, processes and figures in Soviet history, and present-day political landscapes, among other topics.
+The project conducted focus group discussions in Canada, Estonia and Germany to investigate the intergenerational transmission of memories, historical views, and political attitudes among parents and their offspring.
+In each country, we brought the two generations together to discuss the late Cold War era, processes and figures in Soviet history, and present-day political landscapes, among other topics.
 We explore how family practices relate to intergenerational agreement on history and politics.

 In line with the overall project design, the participants of focus group discussions are families with and without a Russian migratory background.
 Across the three countries, people with a Russian background encounter significant differences in how their host society relates to Russia.
 We are interested in studying how these specific settings in each country may account not only for an individual’s beliefs and values but also for their identity, homeland attachment, and sense of belonging to the country of residence.